Switzerland / Italy

 peak

-The most photographed mountain in the world, an almost geometrically perfect pyramid
+One of the most photographed mountains in the world, an almost geometrically perfect pyramid